Stages of the Conveyancing Process - Buying and Selling

 11. Completion Day

-Completion day will be the final step in the conveyancing process for selling a house.
+Completion day will be the final step in the conveyancing process for selling.
 On completion day, you must vacate your property so the buyer can move in.
 Legal ownership will be transferred from you to the buyer using the TR1 form and your mortgage will be paid off.